Matthew-Dove/WASS/README.md

 ## Philosophy

-WASS does not support deletes.
+WASS does not support file deletes.
+WASS does not support file updates.

 If you would like to remove something from storage, you must do so manually by going to your 3rd party storage console, or local drive interfaces.
-In the same vein, WASS does not support updates.
-If you update a file to "empty", that's the same as deleting it.
+In the same vein, if you update a file to "empty", that's the same as deleting / removing it.

 Why?
 Because if you are backing up a file though WASS, it is important to you; and you do not want to lose it by deleting, or updating local files.
-We want to avoid replicating file changes to backup locations.
+We want to avoid replicating source file changes to backup target locations.
-By not implementing this functionity in WASS, it will be harder for WASS to lose your data though any program bugs.
+By not implementing delete, or update functionity in WASS, it will be _harder_ for WASS to lose your data though any program bugs; or user actions.
-Ideally any api keys you provide contain create-only semantics, as an extra layer of protection.
+Ideally any api keys you provide WASS contain create-only semantics, as an extra layer of protection.

 WASS treats files as immuable objects, all changes are handled with additions, not overwrites (_a file is identified by it's hash_).
 WASS generally does not use immuable polices provided by 3rd party systems, as they are not fully consistent across the board.
 i.e. your local NAS does not have a data governance policy that WASS can enable with an API call.
 That said there is nothing stopping you from adding them yourself, WASS does not care as long as it still has read; and write permissions.

-WASS will enable some protections to prevent program bugs from wiping out data.
+WASS does enable some protections to prevent bugs from wiping out data.
-These include things like object versioning in AWS S3, and setting read-only attributes for local files.
+These include things like object versioning in AWS S3, and setting read-only attributes on local files.

 When uploading a file though WASS, firstly we search for the hash at the target server.
 If it exists, we do not upload the file data; but we may still upload metadata (_such as the source path, or search tags_).